PurrBiscuit/node-notes/react-redux/README.md

 `mapStateToProps` functions are expected to return a plain object, commonly referred to as `stateProps`.
 This object will be merged as props to your connected component.
 The return of `mapStateToProps` determines whether a connected component will re-render.

+#### Useage Guidelines for mapStateToProps

+**Let `mapStateToProps` Reshape the Data from the Store**

+`mapStateToProps` can, and should, do a lot more than just `return state.someSlice`.
+They have the responsibility of "re-shaping" store data as needed for that component.

+**Use Selector Functions to Extract and Transform Data**

+Selector functions can be used to help encapsulate the process of extracting values from specific locations in the state tree, as well as improve application performance.

+**`mapStateToProps` Functions Should Be Fast**

+Whenever the store changes, all of the `mapStateToProps` functions of all of the connected components will run.
+A slow `mapStateToProps` can be a potential bottleneck for your application.
+If performance is a concern, ensure that these transformations are only run if the input values have changed.

+**`mapStateToProps` Functions Should Be Pure and Synchronous**

+Like a Redux reducer, a `mapStateToProps` function should always be 100% pure and synchronous.
+It should not mutate the arguments it's given and should return a new props object.
+It should not be used to trigger asynchronous behavior like AJAX calls for data fetching.

 ### mapDispatchToProps

 - [Dispatching Actions with `mapDispatchToProps`](https://react-redux.js.org/using-react-redux/connect-mapdispatch)